-This thought has crossed my mind many times over the years, forever questioning what my life would be like without mental illness.
+An odd question.
+However, this thought has crossed my mind countless times over the years, forever questioning what my life would be like without mental illness.

 Back then, both hubby and I lived on comfortable salaries and jetted off to balmy climates once or twice per year; it was a routine.
-Peculiar how you take vacations for granted, as of today we haven’t been on a genuine vacation in almost 20 years.
+I could afford fashionable apparel, household furniture or other articles on a whim without fussing over budgeting our money.
+Peculiar how you take vacations for granted, as of today we haven’t been on an actual vacation in almost 20 years.
 (Not a priority actually).

-I wouldn’t remain on all of the costly psychiatric medications, yet, with meds and therapy, I have progressed to the point that I’m no longer hospitalized and can function daily.
+I have progressed to where I’m no longer hospitalized and can function daily.
 Extensive psychotherapy has resolved the heaps of painful issues that have been haunting me most of my adult life.

-If not for mental illness, I’m uncertain I would be the compassionate, understanding, and accepting person that I am towards others now.
-I have enormous patience when speaking with anyone struggling with mental illness or other illnesses.
-Also, a thirst for knowledge on subjects related to medical information, and if not afflicted, I may not have been prompted to research.
+If not for mental illness, I’m uncertain I would be the compassionate, understanding, and accepting person who I am towards others now.
+I have enormous patience when speaking with anyone who struggles with mental illness or other invisible illnesses.
+Also, a thirst for knowledge on subjects related to medical information, and if not afflicted, I may not have researched.

-I continue to struggle with depression on the odd day with frustration, regrets, and tears – but that’s to be expected, I suppose.
+I continue to struggle with depression on an odd day with frustration, regrets, and tears–but that’s not unexpected, I suppose.
 We’re courageous, but must forge onward, and be strong.